-After all, it's only natural people want to do better as the world wakes up to climate change, and the clear correlation between human activity, natural disasters, and all-time-high temperatures.
+After all, it's only natural people want to do better as the world wakes up to the correlation between human activity, natural disasters, and climate change.
 And while switching to bamboo toothbrushes and reusable cups are great starting points, businesses are surprisingly taking it a step further.
 These self-proclaimed eco-friendly gyms are making their way into the market and encouraging other gyms to reconsider their sustainability plans.
 So, what is an eco-friendly gym, and are they actually “green?”
 Let’s take a look:

 What is a green gym?

 While a gym is different from a skincare brand or eco-friendly laundry detergent strips in that they don’t exactly offer a physical product that can be made sustainably, what they can do is equip and operate their facilities in an environmentally friendly manner.